 Scroll Wheel

-What we like about the V3's buttons is that they have nice comfort grips, they are easy to reach and, best of all, they have just the right amount of resistance to be easy to actuate but not accidentally press.
+The V3's buttons have nice comfort grips, are easy to reach, and, best of all, have just the right amount of resistance to be easy to actuate but not accidentally press.
 Finally, the side button is very easy and comfortable to reach.
 Similarly, the scroll wheel is easy to roll, has a pleasant tactile feeling, and the infinity spin is incredibly smooth.

 Value